- CLASS: Mammalia (Mammals)

 - SPECIES: suricatta

 Safety in numbers: A “kat” is not a “cat” when it’s a meerkat, a vital, clever, and amazing weasel-like animal that is a member of the mongoose family.
 Most people know meerkats from the character Timon in The Lion King animated movie.
 However, instead of spending all their time with a warthog, most meerkats live in underground burrows in large groups of up to 40 individuals called a gang or a mob.
 For meerkats, there isn’t just safety in numbers—there’s also companionship.
-The mob is made up of several family groups, with one dominant pair that produces most of the offspring, but they don’t have to be related to belong to the same group.
+The mob is made up of several family groups, with one dominant pair that produces most of the offspring.
+But meerkats don’t have to be related to belong to the same group.
 Meerkat mobs spend a lot of their time grooming and playing together to keep the family as a tight unit.
-This community existence helps the meerkats survive.
+This existence helps meerkats survive.

 Although they are excellent diggers, meerkats usually live in burrows dug by other wildlife, such as ground squirrels.
 These burrows have an average of 15 entrance and exit holes, with tunnels and chambers at several levels, some as deep as 6.5 feet (2 meters).
 The deeper tunnels stay at a constant, comfortable temperature, whether it's hot or cold outside.
 A meerkat mob has several burrow systems, complete with toilet and sleeping chambers, within its territory and moves from one to another every few months.

 If a predator is spotted, the guard alerts the others with a bark or whistle.
 There are different calls for land predators and for those coming from the air.
 When the alarm is raised, the meerkats usually run for the nearest hole, called a bolt hole.
-These are special tunnels with wider openings designed to hold a crowd of meerkats at once.
+These are tunnels with wider openings designed to hold a crowd of meerkats at once.
 Meerkats memorize the locations of thousands of bolt holes within their territory and are able to run to the closest one at a moment's notice.
-A meerkat mob sometimes stirs up dust to create a cover, or the mob may stand together to look larger, acting fierce to scare off the predator.
+A meerkat mob sometimes stirs up dust to create a cover, or the mob may stand together to look larger, acting fierce to discourage a predator.

 Meerkats have been known to kill venomous snakes, but they don’t accomplish this task alone—they work as a mob.
 Some snakes feed on meerkats and slither into their underground tunnels, looking for a warm meal.
 Because of this, meerkats do not tolerate any snakes in their midst.
 They attack simultaneously and bite the snake wherever possible.
 It doesn’t take long for the snake to tire and become overwhelmed by the unrelenting gang.
 These meerkats mobs have been known to chase off many would-be predators much bigger than themselves.